 If you’re looking to refinance rather than combine auto loans and you’re already upside-down on your auto loans, you’ll have to make enough payments to be right-side up before you can refinance.

 This isn’t to say you can’t combine two car loans into one, or that you shouldn’t refinance — rather, it’ll require serious due diligence to make sure it’s right for your needs.

 If you’re considering combining two car loans into one, it makes sense to rule out other options first before going through with the auto consolidation.
 You could instead:

-- Refinance one or both of the car loans to a lower rate, but don’t combine the two loans.
+- Refinance one or both of the car loans to a lower rate, but not combine the two loans.

 - Continue to pay off both car loans as they are.
+You could round up your payments each month, paying more to the principal when you have a windfall or restructure your budget.
 Here are hacks to pay off your car loan faster.

-- Sell one car, if you can get more than the loan payoff, and use the proceeds to pay down the loan for the other car.
+- Sell one car, if you can get more than the loan payoff, and use it to pay on the loan for the other car.
 Here’s how to sell your car on Craigslist.

 Auto loan consolidation vs. auto loan refinance

 Refinancing your auto loans could offer a lower APR (and/or different terms) without shopping around for a new lender.
 Though not all lenders allow it, some refinance their own loans.
-The downside, of course, is refinancing each vehicle separately, leaving you with the multiple car payments you wanted to drop.
+The downside, of course, is having to refinance each vehicle separately, which would leave you with multiple car payments at the end of the process.
 This takes consolidation off the table, but it might save you money or offer a different type of flexibility.

 You can consolidate car loans with another type of loan, like a personal loan or home equity loan.